r-Techsupport/rTS_Wiki/docs/guides/raspberry-pi-installation.md

 The Raspberry Pi is a multi-purpose credit-card-sized computer.
 You can use it to do many cool things.
 For example, you can host a website, a file server, or other servers on it.
 You can create a home surveillance system.
 You can set up a retro game system with emulators.
 Maybe you want to control a robot with the programmable pins.
 Or, you can just use it as a regular cheap desktop computer.

-This guide will be focusing on setting up Raspbian.
+This guide will be focusing on setting up Raspberry Pi OS.
 Some things may be a little bit different if you’re using another OS on your Raspberry Pi, however, many concepts will still apply.

 ## Pre-installation